scott12123/Stryd-to-FTMS/README.md

 ## Operation
 On boot the ESP should detect the Stryd if awake/available and will begin broadcasting the ESP as an FTMS device.

+### Other
+I also had a MPU6050 to record the incline however this has not been reporting live data accurately.
+Set MPU6050_Installed to false if you dont want to record incline data.